Capacity Building - Caribbean Queen conch

 credits: Dan Martin

 The Caribbean queen conch was listed in CITES Appendix II in 1992 following concerns that overexploitation for international trade was threatening the survival of the species throughout its area of distribution in the Caribbean.
 In order to assist queen conch fishing countries with the implementation of CITES regulations, FAO initiated the development of a ‘Manual for the monitoring and management of queen conch’ in consultation with a number of local agencies and in cooperation with the CARICOM Regional Fisheries Mechanism (CRFM) and the Caribbean Fisheries Management Council (CFMC).
-A working version of the manual, which includes some guidelines on the requirements for responsible management of queen conch fisheries, was published in 2005 (download PDF).
-Inputs received from experts and managers since then led to the development of an expanded and updated version of the manual recently published as an FAO Fisheries Technical Paper.
+A working version of the manual, which includes some guidelines on the requirements for responsible management of queen conch fisheries, was published in 2005.
+Inputs received from experts and managers since then led to the development of an expanded and updated version of the manual recently published as an FAO Fisheries Technical Paper (download PDF.)

 During 2005, FAO provided advice and assistance to Caribbean countries exporting queen conch and to the CITES Secretariat on sustainable use of this regionally important resource.
 These actions coincided with and contributed to efforts to implement recommendations arising from a second review of significant trade in queen conch Strombus gigas, initiated by the CITES Animals Committee in 2001-2003 because of concerns that the levels of authorized exports might not be sustainable.
-That second review had concluded that the trade situation was of ‘urgent concern’ in the Dominican Republic, Haiti and Honduras, and of ‘possible concern’ in 13 other conch producing countries.
-The situation was not considered to be of concern in the remaining 12 countries involved in the review.
-In August 2003, a comprehensive set of recommendations was sent to the 16 range countries where problems had been identified.
-Some of those recommendations required action to have been taken by September 2005.

 Considering the need to improve capacity in the region for the management of queen conch fisheries, a Regional Workshop on the Monitoring and Management of Queen Conch, Strombus gigas, was held in Kingston, Jamaica, 1 – 5 May 2006.
 The workshop was jointly organised by FAO WECAFC and UNEP Caribbean Environment Programme (UNEP-CEP) and sponsored by the FAO Project GCP/INT/987/JPN “CITES and Commercially-exploited Aquatic Species”, UNEP-CEP, the Caribbean Fishery Management Council (CFMC) and the Caribbean Regional Fisheries Mechanism (CRFM).
 The workshop was attended by most queen conch range States in the Wider Caribbean and led to several recommendations for improving queen conch fisheries management at national and regional levels.
 The results of the workshop were published as a FAO Fisheries Report in 2007 (download PDF).